BestReviews is reader-supported and may earn an affiliate commission. Details

-When it’s time to pick your perfect KitchenAid food processor, there’s plenty of features to consider.
+When it’s time to select a KitchenAid food processor for your kitchen, there are plenty of features to consider.
 You’ll need to figure out what size food processor is right for you and which blades and attachments you require.
 KitchenAid has a few features that are exclusive to its food processors, like ExactSlice technology and UltraTight Seal, which may interest you.
 Plus, you might want to consider if you need a latched lid or want a model that offers in-bowl storage.

 KitchenAid food processors come in a wide range of bowl sizes, from 3.5-cup mini chopper bowls to 16-cup bowls large enough for commercial use.
 The bowl size you need depends largely on how many people you regularly cook for and how you intend to use the food processor.
-If you only want to use your food processor to chop a few onions, grind nuts, or emulsify dips, then a mini chopper with a bowl between 3.5 and 5 cups will suffice.
-If you cook for a large family and intend to chop, shred, and slice most of the vegetables you cook with in your food processor, then a model with a bowl size of 9 to 11 cups is ideal.
+If you only want to use your food processor to chop a few onions, grind nuts, or emulsify dips, then a mini chopper with a bowl between 3.5 and 5 cups would likely suffice.
+If you cook for a large family and intend to chop, shred, and slice most of the vegetables you cook with your food processor, then a model with a bowl size of 9 to 11 cups would probably be ideal.

 Some KitchenAid food processors even come with two bowls, one small and one large, since sometimes large bowls aren’t the best for the task at hand.
 For instance, a full-size bowl is too large to chop a few cloves of garlic or a handful of fresh herbs.

 KitchenAid food processors often come with a range of blades and attachments.
-Note that not all KitchenAid food processors include all these attachments, so double-check exactly what you’ll receive with any models you’re considering to avoid disappointment.
+Note that not all KitchenAid food processors include all these attachments, so to avoid disappointment, you should double-check exactly what you’d receive with any model you’re considering.

 Unlike blenders, food processors don’t rely on brute strength.
 They carry out a range of tasks that don’t necessarily require a high-powered motor, so wattage isn’t an important factor with food processors.

 Some KitchenAid food processors have in-bowl storage, meaning you can fit all the included attachments inside the bowl for storage.
-While this is handy, it’s only possible because the food processor in question comes with minimal attachments – usually just a multipurpose blade and a combined shredding and slicing disc.
+While this is handy, it’s only possible because the food processor in question comes with minimal attachments—usually just a multipurpose blade and a combined shredding disc and slicing disc.
 As such, in-bowl storage is a feature associated with basic KitchenAid food processors.

 Higher-end KitchenAid food processors often feature multiple or adjustable feed tubes.
 Having a small feed tube is restrictive, as you’ll need to chop up food into small pieces to feed into the tube.
 On the other hand, extra-large feed tubes aren’t ideal for feeding in slimmer pieces of food, as it can be difficult to get the angle right.
 Models with multiple feed tubes make your life easier, no matter what type of food you’re working with.